joseph8th/install-bookbrat/README.md

 You'll see lots of warnings, but at the end it should say, "Successfully installed ..."
 Now the output of `pip freeze` should be identical to the `REQUIREMENTS` file.

+**NOTE**: testing this I noticed that a couple dependencies did not install correctly this way: `django-debug-toolbar` and `sqlparse`.
+If you have anything missing, just install them individually, like so:

+    $ pip install django-debug-toolbar sqlparse

+Finally, let's symlink the `virtualenv` you created earlier into your project *container* directory.
+(Otherwise you might forget where it is!)

+    $ cd ~/Dev/python/bookbrat_dj
+    $ ln -s ~/.pyenv/versions/bookbrat/* .

+You will now see `bin`, `include` and `lib` directories in `bookbrat_dj`.

 Setup Your Environment
 ----------------------